rse-ops/flux-hpc/README.md

  - If you haven't created a flux user, one will be created for you (with a common user id 1234)
  - Any executables that the flux user needs for your job should be on the path.
  - The container (for now) should start with user root, and we run commands on behalf of flux.
+ - You don't need to install the flux-restful-api (it will be installed by the operator)

-If you intend to use the [Flux RESTful API](https://github.com/flux-framework/flux-restful-api) to interact with your cluster, ensure that flux (python bindings) are on the path.
+If you intend to use the [Flux RESTful API](https://github.com/flux-framework/flux-restful-api) to interact with your cluster, ensure that flux (python bindings) are on the path, along with either python or python3 (depending on which you used to install Flux).
 If/when needed we can lift some of these constraints, but for now they are reasonable.